It’s all about the light. Or Lack of it.

 Then when you are ready to press the shutter, don’t!
 Connect something like the iPhone earbud, open the Camera app and press on “volume up” button from your earbud to remotely click the camera’s shutter.
 That way you eliminate any vibration.

 Or take it up another notch with a camera app (like ‘Manual – Custom exposure camera’) which allows you full camera control.
-In combination—eliminating camera blur by supporting the camera and remotely pressing the shutter—you can get photos like those in the ads.
+In combination—eliminating camera blur by supporting the camera and use the delayed shutter feature—you can get photos like those in the ads.
 Seriously.

 6. One more thing, Take it Outside.